TIERS/mrs-uwb-sim/README.md

-# UWB Simulation in Multi-Robot Systems
+# Multi-robot localization with UWB - Gazebo Sim Plugin

 This is a repo to simulate the Ultra-wideband positioning system (global and relative) in multi-robot system.